-For this visit to KFC, we made a special trip downtown.
-It wasn’t necessary (they are kind of everywhere), but we were in the mood for a nice, long walk.
+We made a special trip downtown to visit the KFC.
+We didn’t have to go that far (KFCs are kind of everywhere), but we hadn’t been down there yet and we wanted a walk.
 So, we took the metro for about ten minutes to Kuala Lumpur City Center and made a quick stop at Petronas Twin Towers!

 For 20RM/$5, we got a small fry, KFC Original flavor chicken leg, chizza, and two sodas.
-The soda options were a bit better here than in China, where we were limited to Coke, Pepsi, Sprite, and Coke Zero.
-Here, I have seen far less Coke Zero, but a good amount of both A&W and Mug root beer.
+In China, we could easily find Coke, Pepsi, Sprite, and Coke Zero.
+Here, I have seen far less Coke Zero, but a good amount of A&W and Mug root beer.
 I’m a fan.

-We cut the roof of our mouths on the crispy chicken, burnt our tongues on the burny sauce, and stung our noses with the loose red pepper flakes.
+We cut the roof of our mouths on the crispy chicken, burnt our tongues on the molten cheese, and stung our nose with the loose red pepper flakes.
 Yet again, our KFC International meal was less than desirable, but that won’t keep me from trying whatever the specialty is in Thailand next month.
-But for now, the verdict is this: stay in your lane, KFC.
-Leave the pizza to the other guys.